Ph.D. Pending “House of Homes” (Research focusing on belonging)

 WHO IS MARGI:

-Margi Brown Ash: theatre maker, therapist, researcher, theatre director and facilitator.
-She joined Actors Equity in 1977, commencing her career in Sydney with 6 month solo show “Alison Mary Fagan”, Ensemble Theatre, which then moved to the Stables Theatre for Sydney Festival.
-Concurrently she had sustaining role (“Shanie”) in Australia’s first soapie, “Number 96”.
-She worked with “Australia Theatre for Young People”, touring NSW and then moved to New York in 1978-81 to train with Stella Adler and Polish mime Stefan Niadziakowski, performing Off-Off and Off Broadway, including the Actor’s Studio.
+Margi Brown Ash: theatre maker, therapist, researcher, theatre director, facilitator, and MC.
+She joined Actors Equity in 1977, commencing her career in Sydney with 6-month solo show “Alison Mary Fagan”, Ensemble Theatre, which then moved to the Stables Theatre for Sydney Festival.
+Concurrently she had a sustaining role (“Shanie”) in Australia’s first soapie, “Number 96”.
+She worked with “Australia Theatre for Young People”, touring NSW and then moved to New York in 1978-81 to train with Stella Adler and Polish mime Stefan Niadziakowski, performing Off-Off and Off-Broadway, including the Actor’s Studio.
 On her return she worked as Arts Co-ordinator for one teacher schools in outback NSW; Full Company Member N.S.W.
 Theatre of the Deaf; Full Company Member Murray River Performing Group; Teacher Ensemble Studios; guest director Rae Gibson Mime, Perth; guest director SWY Theatre Company; guest director Spare Parts Puppet Theatre.

 Since moving to Brisbane in 1989 with her partner Bill to raise their four children, Margi has worked with most of Brisbane’s theatre companies including Queensland Theatre Company, La Boite, the nest ensemble, Zen Zen Zo, Danger Ensemble, Frank Theatre, green, Lucky Hearts, The Good Room, Grin & Tonic Theatre Troupe, as well as directing shows at Griffith University, Metro Arts, La Boite, Queensland Academies of Creative Industries and Queensland University of Technology.